aindilis/frdcsa/ReferenceManual.md

 ### Purpose

-The FRDCSA (Formalized Research Database: Cluster, Study and Apply) is a comprehensive collection of internal and minor codebases designed to address a wide range of complex problems using artificial intelligence and open-source software.
+The FRDCSA (Formalized Research Database: Cluster, Study and Apply) is a comprehensive collection of custom internal/minor and third-party external/git codebases designed to address a wide range of complex problems using artificial intelligence and open-source software.
 Its purpose is to create an integrated ecosystem of tools that can assist in various aspects of life, research, and problem-solving.

 <a id="org9cbd98e"></a>